PedGarblue/budare.dev/README.md

 # Notes

 - Why not use a UI Library?
-    because i'm bored enough to do it myself, alse i don't think should be necessary for the size of this project.
+    because i'm bored enough to do it myself and i don't think should be necessary for the size of this project.